53+ Ways to Give Experience Gifts Instead of Stuff This Year (Even Last Minute)

 Wellness Mama » Blog » Motherhood » 53+ Ways to Give Experience Gifts Instead of Stuff This Year (Even Last Minute)

 An experience gift can be easy to arrange and thoughtful, even if it’s last minute.
 They’re also rewarding to both the giver and receiver.
-Going to the movies as a family, taking a painting class, or learning to scuba dive are priceless memories or skills that last a lifetime.
+And you don’t have to live near Chicago or NYC and see a Broadway play to have a unique experience.
+Going to the movies as a family, taking art classes, or learning to scuba dive are priceless memories or skills that last a lifetime.

 Do We Have Too Much Stuff?

-Joshua Becker is my favorite expert on the topic of clutter and minimalism (see my interview with him here).
+Joshua Becker is my favorite expert on the topic of clutter and minimalism.
 He shares some sobering trends on his Becoming Minimalist blog.

 Consider this: